 - Lump sum benefits have two components: an exempt component and a taxed component.
 The exempt component is tax free (it includes amounts such as pre-1983 contributions and undeducted contributions).
-The taxed component is tax free up to a low rate threshold (initially in 2008-2009 \$145,000, in 2010-2011 \$160,000, in 2011-2012 \$165,000, in 2012-2013 \$175,000, in 2013-2014 \$180,000, and in 2014-2015 \$185,000 and 2015-2016 \$195,000).
+The taxed component is tax free up to a low rate threshold (2014-2015 \$185,000, 2015-2016 \$195,000 and 2016-2017 \$195,000).
 After that threshold, it is taxed in accordance with applicable rates.
-These rates are available on the ATO website. - Pension benefits are taxed in a similar manner to lump sums at the moment, though overall tax can be less in some circumstances.
+These rates, and the relevant thresholds, are available on the ATO website. - Pension benefits are taxed in a similar manner to lump sums at the moment, though overall tax can be less in some circumstances.
 Once the recipient turns 60, the pension is tax free. - Proportional drawdown: In both cases, payments are deemed to include both exempt and taxable components, paid in proportion to the amount these components constitute of the recipient's total benefit.